mukund-mishra92/Association_mining_system/README.md

-# Association Mining System 🔗# Association Mining System 🔗# Association Rule Mining System
+# Association Mining System 🔗

 A comprehensive data mining platform for analyzing customer purchase patterns and SKU performance.
 Built with Flask, FastAPI, and MySQL.

+## ✨ New Features

+� **Windows Service Support** - Run the system as a background Windows service with auto-restart capabilities
+🔑 **Primary Keys on All Tables** - Enhanced database integrity with proper primary keys on all tables
+📊 **Scheduler Service** - Automated mining jobs with configurable schedules
+🔄 **Auto-Recovery** - Automatic process restart on failures

+**📖 See [SERVICE_SETUP.md](SERVICE_SETUP.md) for complete setup instructions**

-## 🏗️ Project StructureA comprehensive data mining platform for analyzing customer purchase patterns and SKU performance.
-Built with Flask, FastAPI, and MySQL.A production-ready association rule mining system with FastAPI backend for analyzing customer purchase patterns and generating item recommendations.
+## 🏗️ Project Structure

+A production-ready association rule mining system with FastAPI backend for analyzing customer purchase patterns and generating item recommendations.